 Does it simply mean that if p were false, then it wouldn’t matter what it entailed or implied?
 If p were false, perhaps it couldn't imply anything.
 Something that's false (or something that's not the case) surely can’t imply anything.
 What would be doing the implying if p is false (or if p isn’t the case)?

 Of course we could use any statement as a possible implicative proposition (or placeholder); though it wouldn't thereby be a genuine case of implication.
 It would simply be a case of shoving one symbol or statement on the end of another.
 Where does the paradox come in?

 Take this example from John Passmore.

-The clause/statement “If the Devil were elected in the United States” can't imply that the “spiritual welfare of the nation would be improved” because the consequent is a future statement and the first statement is a conditional.
+The clause “If the Devil were elected in the United States” can't imply that the “spiritual welfare of the nation would be improved” because the consequent is about the future and the first clause is part of a conditional.
 How can conditionals imply anything when they're not in fact the case?
 We can of course say that a conditional statement would imply something if it were the case.
 Thus even if the Devil were elected, how would that imply the better welfare of the nation?
 That consequent is itself conditional.
 That means that if the nation’s spiritual well being were improved, then it must have been the case that the Devil had been elected.

 Conditionals aren't conditionals if both their antecedent and consequent are conditionals.
 It may happen that if the Devil were elected then there would be improved spirituality; though the actual election wouldn't imply what c/would follow.
 There's no genuine implication here.